 Currently the new backup system is BETA only.

-This article will walk you through how to set up your backup schedule, take manual backups, adjust the % of storage that local backups can be allocated on your server, and how to restore a site from a backup.
+This article will walk you through how to set up your local backup schedule, take manual backups, adjust the % of free storage required for backups to run on your server, and how to restore a website from a backup.

 To get started, head over to the Sites page in your account: